Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Appendix to

 Since our economically reasonability guarantees the link between static and dynamic stability while order compatibility in \cite{Friedman91Ecta_EvolGamesEcon} does not, it would be immediate to see that order compatibility does not imply our cost-benefit rationalizablity.
 But, why is that so?
-For this, consider the example that was used in his paper to show instability under order compatible dynamics.
+For this, consider the example that was used in his paper to show instability under payoff monotone dynamics.
+Note that \cite{Friedman91Ecta_EvolGamesEcon} defines payoff monotonicity (``order compatibility" in his term) as a property of $\V$ such as i) $\dot x_a>\dot x_b\ \Leftrightarrow\ \pi_a>\pi_b$ whenever $x_a,x_b>0$ and ii) $\dot x_u=0$ whenever $x_u=0$.\footnote{This imposes monotonicity on a change in $x_a$ for each action $a$.
+Or, one could impose monotonicity on the growth rate of $x_a$, i.e., $\dot x_a/x_a>\dot x_b/x_b \ \Leftrightarrow\ F_a(\x)>F_b(\x)$ (\citealt[\S4.3]{Weibull95_EvolText}; \citealt[\S 5.4.5]{SandholmPopText}).}

 \begin{exmp}[\citealt{Friedman91Ecta_EvolGamesEcon}, Counterexample 2] Consider a linear one-population game $\F:\Delta^3\to\R^3$ given by

 This game has a unique Nash equilibrium at $\x^\ast=(1/3,1/3,1/3)$.
 The game is indeed strictly stable and $\x^\ast$ is a regular ESS.